IreneSophia/EMBA_FER/README.md

 * emo : emotion portrayed in the stimulus (AF = afraid, AN = angry, HA = happy, SA = sadness)
 * AOI : in which area of interest was the last fixation before stopping the video (forehead, eyes, mouth, nose)
 * AOI.code : AOI but coded as numbers

+as well as `df.exc` (group and number of excluded participants), `df.sht` (outcome of shapiro test for the demographic and questionnaire values), `gen.desc` (gender descriptions not on the binary male/female), `tb.gen` (table with gender, trans/cis and diagnostic group) and the results of the contingency tables (`ct.full` and `ct.mf` for only male and female participants).

 ## Project members